 Your cart is empty.

-By trade, Abbey is an employment and industrial lawyer.
+By trade, Abbey Kendall is an employment and industrial lawyer and is the principal solicitor of the Working Women’s Centre.
 Over the last decade, Abbey has worked for small and national labour law firms and unions.
-Before commencing at the Centre, Abbey held the position of Chairperson of the Young Worker’s Centre Inc. in Victoria.

-Abbey has dedicated her career to representing and advocating for worker’s rights and has successfully represented organisations against unlawful AFP raids, defended employees against dodgy traineeships enforced by national food franchises, and represented hundreds of workers in discrimination, dismissal and workers compensations matters.
+Abbey has dedicated her career to representing and advocating for worker’s rights and has successfully represented organisations against unlawful police raids, defended employees against dodgy traineeships enforced by national food franchises, and represented hundreds of workers in discrimination, sexual harassment, dismissal and worker’s compensation matters.

-Abbey holds a Bachelor of Law and a Graduate Diploma of Legal Practice.
-Abbey also holds governance qualifications from the Governance Institute of Australia and is completing a Bachelor of Arts majoring in Gender Studies.
+Abbey holds a Bachelor of Law and a Graduate Diploma in Legal Practice.
+Abbey also holds governance qualifications from the Governance Institute of Australia.